LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid such circular reasoning, it is therefore necessary to posit a transcendent source of being: God.
 By this definition, God is above properties, logic, and causality.
 He is accordingly wholly unconstrained in essence and ability.

 Much as the intellect sees truth, the heart senses God's presence.
-It does so when it no longer inflicts misery upon itself in response to external events, the actions of others, and its own shortcomings.
+It does so after it no longer inflicts misery upon itself in response to external events, the actions of others, and its own shortcomings.